 Description of Kings Crescent

-2019 November - Hackney Planning Committee gives the go ahead for the Council’s plans to develop Phases 3 and 4 of the King’s Crescent Estate in Hackney Council.
+2019 November - Hackney Planning Committee gives the go-ahead for the Council’s plans to develop Phases 3 and 4 of the King’s Crescent Estate in Hackney Council.
 Tibbalds Planning and Design led the planning process, working closely with Karakusevic Carson and Henley Halebrown Architects.
+The work is expected to start in 2020 and be completed in 2023.

 219 new homes will be created across six blocks ranging from six to 11 storeys, with a further 174 homes refurbished.
 No existing homes will be demolished – a comprehensive plan for the improvement of the existing blocks forms an integral part of the application proposals.